An explicit conductor formula for ${\rm GL}_n \times {\rm GL}_1$: Conductors of twists via division algebras

 \item The set of equivalence classes of irreducible, admissible representations of $\Dx$ with unitary central character where $D$ is a central-simple $F$-algebra of dimension $n^{2}$.

 \end{itemize}

-\begin{rem} Discrete series representations of the above two types have unitary central characters.
-In the above bijection, if $\pi$ corresponds to $\pi'$ then their central characters agree: $\omega_{\pi}=\omega_{\pi'}$.
+\begin{rem} In the above bijection, if $\pi$ corresponds to $\pi'$ then their central characters agree: $\omega_{\pi}=\omega_{\pi'}$.
 Moreover, $\chi\pi$ corresponds to $\chi\pi'$ for any quasi-character $\chi$.
-As a consequence of the Peter--Weyl theorem, the representations of $\Dx$ are finite dimensional (since $\Dx$ is compact modulo centre). \end{rem}
+As a consequence of the Peter--Weyl theorem, the irreducible representations of $\Dx$ are finite dimensional (since $\Dx$ is compact modulo centre). \end{rem}

 The correspondence as stated here is due to Rogawski \cite[Theorem 5.8]{rogawski}, where the original case $n=2$ was famously proved by Jacquet--Langlands \cite{jacquet-langlands}.
-The most general statement allows one to replace $\Dx$ with $\GL(m,D)$ where $D$ has dimension $d^{2}$ and $m$ must satisfy $n=md$.
+The most general statement allows one to replace $\Dx$ with $\GL_{m}(D)$ where $D$ has dimension $d^{2}$ and $m$ must satisfy $n=md$.
 This is established in \cite{dkv} by Deligne--Kazhdan--Vign\'eras.